usecannon/cannon/README.md

 1. To create a `stable` release, first checkout to a new branch (it can be called `release-stable` or something similar)
   * Note, DO NOT use the version name as the branch name as this can cause conflicts with tags. (eg `v2.12.1` as a branch name is incorrect)
 2. Run `npm run version-*` where `*` can be patch, minor or major.
-3. Run `npm run update-stables` to make sure that all the other private packages reference to new release.
+3. Create PR for the branch and merge when required tests are passing
-4. Create PR for the branch and merge when required tests are passing
+4. From the branch, run `npm run publish` and follow the prompts.
-5. From the `main` branch, run `npm run publish` and follow the prompts.
+5. Run `npm run update-stables` to make sure that all the other private packages reference to new release.

 #### Alpha Release